-Like with any insurance policy, when buying a customs bond you are you are purchasing a certain amount of coverage.
-The costs, and type of bond depend on what type of importing you are seeking to do.
+Like with any insurance policy, when buying a customs bond you are purchasing a certain amount of coverage.
+The costs and type of bond depend on what type of importing you are seeking to do.

-There are two types of Customs Bonds, “single entry” and “continuous bond.”
+There are two primary types of Customs Bonds, “single entry” and “continuous bond.”

 As their names imply, a single entry is good for one import shipment only, and a continuous bond covers you for a 12 month period.